-6.19 nbTermLocate - Locate an existing term
+7.22 nbTermLocate - Locate an existing term

-'''

-nbCELL nbTermLocate(

-nbCELL context, // Node context handle

-char identifier); // Term identifier to locate

-Returns: Term cell handle, or NULL if not found

-Warning: The returned cell has been grabbed, so you must

-call nbCellDrop when it is no longer needed.
+''' nbCELL nbTermLocate( nbCELL context, // Node context handle char identifier); // Term identifier to locate Returns: Term cell handle, or NULL if not found Warning: The returned cell has not been grabbed, so you must call nbCellGrab if you want to retain a reference.
+Then call nbCellDrop when you no longer need a reference. '''

-'''